 Inflammation is a natural process; it is a normal component of the immune response and a standard reaction to injury.
 However, if the level of inflammation is inappropriate or continues for too long, it can have negative consequences.
 For instance, in a number of diseases including rheumatoid arthritis and atherosclerosis, inflammation is heavily involved.

-Growing evidence suggests that certain psychiatric conditions may involve neuroinflammation, some of which include major depressive disorder, schizophrenia, and bipolar.
+Growing evidence suggests that certain psychiatric conditions may involve neuroinflammation, some of which

 Dr. Meyer and his team set out to understand whether inflammation in the brain could play a role in the development of OCD.
 To this end, they recruited 40 participants, comprising 20 with OCD and 20 without.
 Each was scanned using positron emission tomography that had been adapted to pinpoint and measure inflammation in the brain.